vaugss/cpp_learning/compass/compass-backend/README.md

 docker ps -a
 ```

-Then, you can register some users in mongodb database and test if everything works as expected sending
+Then, you can register some users and posts and test if everything works as expected sending
-HTTP requests to the following endpoints, fron http://localhost:3001:
+HTTP requests to the following endpoints, from http://localhost:3001:

 ```sh
     "/api": "api docs",